orange-org/orange/README.md

 ### npm modules pose a security risk

-The goal of this architecture is to keep Orange secure even if a compromised npm module slipped unnoticed into its code.

-At the same time, we don't want to unnecessarily limit our use of npm modules.
+While npm modules pose a security risk, we don't want to unnecessarily limit their use.
 The JavaScript ecosystem is rich.
 We want to benefit from it if we can do so safely.

+The goal of this architecture is to keep Orange secure even if a compromised npm module were to slip into the code unnoticed.

 ### npm modules outside of the `renderer` process

-Currently, the build and development steps of Orange use npm modules such as `webpack` and its related plugins to generate the Orange distributable code.
+Currently, the build and development steps of Orange use npm modules such as `webpack` and related plugins to generate the Orange distributable code.
 This poses a security risk that should be evaluated and fixed.

 <details><summary>Some implementation details</summary>